Statistical matching and subclassification with a continuous dose: characterization, algorithm, and application to a health outcomes study: The effect of TEE monitoring during CABG surgery on 30-day mortality

 \subsection{Matched samples}

 The first $4$ columns of Table \ref{tbl: real data balance table} summarize the patient composition and hospital characteristics of hospitals whose preference for using TEE during CABG surgery is above the median preference and those below the median preference.
-We observe a systematic difference between the ``above median" and ``below median" groups before matching: many standardized differences (defined as the difference in means divided by the standard deviation) are above $0.1$ and two-sample Kolmogorow-Smirnov tests suggest that the distribution of $6$ covariates, including annual cardiac surgical volume, hospital beds, etc, are statistically different at $0.01$ level.
+We observe a systematic difference between the ``above median" and ``below median" groups before matching: many standardized differences (defined as the difference in means divided by the standard deviation) are above $0.1$ and two-sample Kolmogorow--Smirnov tests suggest that the distribution of $6$ covariates, including annual cardiac surgical volume, hospital beds, etc, are statistically different at $0.01$ level.

-We then applied the developed non-bipartite full matching algorithm to the data using a dose-incorporating distance $\delta'(i, j) = \delta(i, j) + C \times \mathbbm{1}\{|Z_i - Z_j| \leq \tau_0\}$ with $\delta(i, j)$ being the Mahalanobis distance between $16$ observed pretreatment covariates, $C = 100,000$ a large penalty, $\lambda = 0$, and various choices of $\tau_0$.
+We then applied the developed non-bipartite full matching algorithm to the data using a dose-incorporating distance $\delta'(i, j) = \delta(i, j) + C \times \mathbbm{1}\{|Z_i - Z_j| \leq \tau_0\}$ with $\delta(i, j)$ being the Mahalanobis distance between $16$ observed pretreatment covariates, $C = 100,000$ a large penalty, $\lambda = 0$, and various choices of the dose caliper size $\tau_0$.
 We followed the advice in \citet{rubin2007design} and conducted the design without access to the outcome data in order to assure the objectivity of the design.